About

 October 2014: IGFA and the Belmont Forum merge under the name Belmont Forum.
 A new governance structure is adopted, with an elected Steering Committee and two Co-Chairs.

-June 2015: A permanent Secretariat is established to further the goals and operations of the Belmont Forum.
+June 2015: A permanent Secretariat is established, hosted at the Agence Nationale de la Recherche (ANR) in France, to further the goals and operations of the Belmont Forum.

 October 2015: The Forum members vote in favor of an open data policy and principles.
 The policy and principles are part of a larger Community Strategy and Implementation Plan, developed after two years of community consultation and expert input.
 The policy and plan are being implemented as the e-Infrastructure and Data Management (e-I&DM) Initiative.